 - Making form changes after moving the study live

 Form Size Limitations:

 The underlying database limits forms from containing more than 1,170 fields.
 Additionally, there is a limit in table memory which could be possible to reach if there are, for example, 1,169 fields on the form and each one contains multiple edit checks.
-Keep this in mind if you are considering combining multiple forms into one.
+Keep this in mind if you are considering combining multiple forms into one large form.